 Almost all brain research focuses on neurons – nerve cells.
 However, the brain has many more glial cells which support, nourish, and protect the neurons.
 FRAXA Research Foundation awarded a 2017 grant $90,000 to support Dr. Yang’s studies of how changes in glial cells contribute to Fragile X syndrome.
 This grant is funded by a grant from the Pierce Family Fragile X Foundation.Read more

-FRAXA is proud to make a 2017 grant of $90,000 over two years to Clinton Canal, PhD.
-Dr. Canal, previously a research assistant professor at Northeastern University, has just launched his own lab at Mercer University in Atlanta, GA.
-He and his graduate students are fully committed to Fragile X research.Read more
+FRAXA Research Foundation awarded a grant of $90,000 over two years to Clinton Canal, PhD.
+Dr. Canal, previously a research assistant professor at Northeastern University, has just launched his own lab at Mercer University in Atlanta, GA, to focus on Fragile X research.Read more

 On Thursday, September 7 over 150 friends of FRAXA joined us at the Smith Barn at the Peabody Historical Society for the second annual FRAXA Fall Fling.
 Together we raised over $75,000 for Fragile X research — including a hand-delivered check for $25,000!
 Families from as far away as Miami, Florida joined us, even with hurricane Irma approaching their home state.
 Unfortunately, Irma ambushed Weather Channel Storm Tracker and Fragile X parent, Jim Cantore.Read more